Gratitude to the goddess of water

 Making wishes releasing lanterns

 Another phenomenon worth seeing during the festival is the release of Thai lanterns, Khom Loy.
 The Lantern Festival – Yee Peng, coincides with the Loy Krathong Festival in Chiang Mai.
 When leaving the torches to fly the Thai make wishes for the near future.
 They believe that the higher their lanterns set off in the sky, the more likely their dreams will come true.
 At times this releasing of lanterns creates a real starry sky with bright spots.
 It is delightful to set eyes on this spectacle, but you have to withstand a lot of haphazard fireworks, with the necessary loud bangs.
-Luckily over the last years, the Thai government has enforced at tighter control on the use of fireworks.
+Luckily over the last years, the Thai government has enforced tighter control over the use of fireworks.

 The myth of Nang Noppamas